JustonDavies/go_serverless_api/README.md

 Deploy
 ===========
-To deploy the application (after building) for all supported endpoints: (NOTE: This will be rolled into a docker script later)
+To deploy the application (after building) for all supported endpoints you just need to run the docker-based `./scripts/provision.sh` script and then run the following commands:

 ```
     $ serverless deploy